morris-frank/morris-frank.com/content/tutorial_posts/comic_panels/index.md

     texts[i] = text
 ```

-Sadly, the images are rather small and text not super-readable.
+Sadly, the images are rather small and the text is not super-readable.
 Therefore for this page, Tesseract only recognizes the text in 5 out of the 11 panels:

 |                                                                                                                       |                          |                                                                   |     |
 | --------------------------------------------------------------------------------------------------------------------- | ------------------------ | ----------------------------------------------------------------- | --- |